Product photography mistakes ecommerce should avoid

 - When you shoot context shots, think about what else is in your background.
 Make sure your product fits in well.
 Don’t shoehorn kitchen gear into a living room shot, and don’t show off your wedding dresses in a skate park.
 Unless you are selling specialized dresses for skaters, which is probably brilliant.

 Most importantly, make sure shots with active backgrounds fit your brand image and don’t clash with customers perceptions of themselves or your product.

-?
-DESIGN- How are you displaying these shots on your website?
+DESIGN- How are you displaying these product photos on your website?